Menu

 • Registration closes at midnight 2 days before the event.

-• Registered participants will receive instructions with any additional details 1 day in advance and the morning of the event.
+• Registered participants will receive instructions with any additional details 5 day in advance of the event.
 Please be sure to check your email.

 • Salon discussions are live events and are not recorded.